-By just checking the box, customers can add the item into their cart and charge together with other products.
+By just checking the box, customers can add the item to their cart and charge it together with other products.
 It will be a seamless hassle-free purchase experience where they don’t need to take extra steps to be charged.

 2. One-Time Offers

 This offer as to how it names, One-time offers.
 You want to make sure the client clearly understands that the offer is valid for once and when it\’s gone, they will never get the offer again.
 This will increase the urgency and scarcity for them to take the offer.
 This is because, if they don’t claim the offer now, the offer will be gone forever.

 Below is how the entire funnel looks.
 You start with the 2-step sales page, and when they make a purchase, immediately you offer them a one-time offer.
 And you see here, the decision is just yes or no. Nothing complicated.